-\ MANUAL ENGINE SHUT-OFF
+MANUAL ENGINE SHUT-OFF \bigstar

-Should the stop button on the control panel fail in its normal function to stop the engine, the engine is equipped with a manual shutdown lever located on the engine block just above the side oil fill.
-Simply hold down the lever to the left until the engines comes to a complete stop.
+Should the stop button on the panel fail in its normal function to stop the engine.
+The engine is equipped with a manual shut-off lever located on the engine block just the side oil fill.
+Simply move the lever to the left and hold it there until the engine comes to a complete stop.